amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Bootstrapping ExpressJS

-After a detour in Node CLI, MongoDB, Mongoose, tools and middlewares land we are back to our express todoApp.
+After a detour in the land of Node, MongoDB, Mongoose, and middlewares, we are back to our express todoApp.
 This time to create the routes and finalize our RESTful API.

 Express has a separate package called `express-generator`, which can help us to get started with out API.